ShalmonAnandas/space/DEPLOYMENT.md

 # Deployment Guide (Comprehensive)

-End‑to‑end steps to deploy Partner App to Vercel with Postgres, cron jobs, push notifications, and PWA assets.
+End‑to‑end steps to deploy Space to Vercel with Postgres, cron jobs, push notifications, and PWA assets.

 ## 1. Prerequisites
 - Git & GitHub account